PeterHallonmark/clang-tidy-automotive/NAMING-CONVENTION.md

 * **Clarity in Code**: Developers understand checks without memorizing rule IDs
 * **Scalability**: Supports multiple MISRA versions simultaneously
+* **Moveable**: A check can be moved to a more generic set of checks within LLVM without renaming

 ## Adding a New Check